mrafayaleem/gdx-sqlite/README.md

 - Android (Implemented using Android SQLite API)
 - Desktop (SQLite JDBC from https://bitbucket.org/xerial/sqlite-jdbc/wiki/Home)

+A small portion of code has been adapted from the tutorial located at:  http://www.vogella.com/articles/AndroidSQLite/article.html

 Latest build of this extension can be downloaded from: http://bit.ly/gdx-sqlite

 ## Extension setup in a Libgdx application: